Dybowski's frog

 Dybowski's frog (Rana dybowskii) is a species of true frog found in Northeast Asia.
 It is found in the Russian Far East, the Korean Peninsula, and the Japanese island of Tsushima.
-It may also exist in northeastern China, but this has not been confirmed.
+Populations in northeastern China were formerly classified as the subspecies Rana chensinensis changbaishanensis, which is now regarded as a synonym of R. dybowskii.

 The Dybowski's frog is fairly tolerant of human disturbance; however, it has been threatened across portions of its range due to heavy collection for use in traditional Chinese medicine.
 It breeds in slow-moving and stagnant water, and when not breeding, is most commonly found in woodlands.
 The species covers a wide range of altitudes, from sea level to 900 m, and possibly higher.

 Adult Dybowski's frogs have a body length of 4.5–7.5 cm.
 The head and body are relatively broad; the skin is generally smooth, but with some small protuberances along the back.
 The male has a pair of vocal sacs which are used during the mating season.
 The back is largely tan to dark brown, and the belly is white.

+Ecology

+Dybowski’s frog goes through significant physiological and microbial changes as the species both prepares for and emerges from fall hibernation.
+During their hibernation period, the frogs migrate from their usual forest habitats to their hibernation sites, which include spring-fed ponds, fast-flowing streams, and rivers.
+Male frogs arrive at the hibernation site before females, and juveniles arrive before adults; Dybowski's frog hibernates in groups up to 1,000 individuals.

+The gut microbiome of Dybowski's frog is more diverse in the summer than it is during the autumn and winter, probably in large part due to fasting during hibernation.
+During their migration, the frog's gut microbiota also show circadian fluctuations in the abundance of different bacterial taxa.
+The specific genera involved depend on the sex of the frog; these changes are believed to help the regulation of digestion and energy storage in preparation for hibernation.

+During the hibernation period itself, the gut microbiota shift again.
+These changes are believed to support nutrient absorption and metabolism as the frogs prepare to resume their normal activity during the spring.
+Across all seasons, the dominant bacteria phyla in the gut microbiome of Dybowski's frog are Firmicutes, Proteobacteria, Bacteroidetes, and Actinobacteria.